 First.
 Your return to shore was not part of our negotiations nor our agreement, and so I 'must' do nothing.
 Secondly: you must be a pirate for the pirate's code to apply.
 And you're not.
-And thirdly...
+And thirdly ... the code is more what you'd call guidelines than actual rules.

 (grins gold and silver)

-Welcome aboard the Black Pearl, Miss Turner.
+Welcome aboard the Black Pearl,

+Miss Turner.

-Elizabeth stares in speechless terror -
+Elizabeth stares in speechless terror --